Perform a BeyondTrust Atlas Technology Cluster Test

-For example, if a representative in the US remotely connects to a customer in EMEA, the customer client in EMEA connects to the master and the EMEA traffic node (its home traffic node).
-The representative console connects to the master and the US traffic node (its home traffic node).
+For example, if a representative in the US remotely connects to a customer in EMEA, the customer client in EMEA connects to the primary and the EMEA traffic node (its home traffic node).
+The representative console connects to the primary and the US traffic node (its home traffic node).
 Once the representative starts screen sharing, the representative console also connects to the customer's traffic node in EMEA in order to receive the incoming stream of the customer's screen.
-Thus, the representative console is connected to the master, its own home traffic node, and the customer's home traffic node.
+Thus, the representative console is connected to the primary, its own home traffic node, and the customer's home traffic node.

 To take the scenario one step further, if the representative starts Show My Screen with the customer, then the customer client in EMEA connects to the representative's home traffic node in the US to receive the stream from the representative.

 The API command get_connected_clients is the best way to gather details about which sessions are connected to any particular node.
 For details, see the API Programmer's Guide.
 However, if the total number of clients is small, you can use the Connected Clients table on the /login > Status > Information page of the BeyondTrust interface.